Alaska Federal Health Care Partnership

 The medical challenges faced by our partners and their beneficiaries are daunting at the best of times; each represents a unique combination of cultural, logistical and resource challenges.
 From the Island of St. Paul to living in the Anchorage and Fairbanks areas, each has their own unique set of challenges.
 These challenges were first answered in 1995, when the federally funded healthcare agencies in Alaska realized the need to band together and partner on cost effective solutions; thus the Alaska Federal Healthcare Alliance was established.
 A year later this Alliance was formally chartered as the Alaska Federal Health Care Partnership (AFHCP).
 Over the years the Partnership has had many successes without growing in bureaucracy, always maintaining a highly cost effective tool for the partner agencies.

-Currently the partnership is focused on home telehealth, telebehavioral health and exploring the possibilities of a partnership systems integration.
-These initiatives are being developed, concepts proved and transitioned into a business sustainable model.
 At the core of our success is the active involvement of the partner agency heads and their senior executives, staff and clinicians.
 The Partnership office cannot function without voluntary involvement of the partners!

 *2014 Federal Partner Reporting, 43% of Bureau of Labor Statistics